-Name : Sunny Wong Fook Choy Alan Kwan Wai Loen Joanne Khoo Su Nee Tonny Phuay Yong Choon any business trust which has been investigated for a breach of any law or regulatory requirement governing business trusts in Singapore or elsewhere; or : No No No No iv. any entity or business trust which has been investigated for a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere, in connection with any matter occurring or arising during that period when he/she was so concerned with the entity or business trust?
-No No No No Whether he/she has been the subject of any current or past investigation or disciplinary proceedings, or has been reprimanded or issued any warning, by the Monetary Authority of Singapore or any other regulatory authority, exchange, professional body or government agency, whether in Singapore or elsewhere? : No No No No
+Na me of Director Alan Kwan Wai Loen Tonny Phuay Yong Choon (j) Whether he/she has ever, to his/her k conduct, in Singapore or elsewhere, c h the management or i. any corporation which has been investigated for a breach of any law or regulatory requirement governing corporations in Singapore or elsewhere; or No No ii. any entity (not being a corporation) which has been investigated for a breach of any law or regulatory requirement governing such entities in Singapore or elsewhere; or No No iii. any business trust which has been investigated for a breach of any law or regulatory requirement governing business trusts in Singapore or elsewhere; or No No iv. any entity or business trust which has been investigated for a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere, in connection with any matter occurring or arising during that period when he/ she was so concerned with the entity or business trust?
+No No (k) Whether he/she has been the subject of any current or past investigation or disciplinary proceedings, or has been reprimanded or issued any warning, by the Monetary Authority of Singapore or any other regulatory authority, exchange, professional body or government agency, whether in Singapore or elsewhere?
+No No

-Name : Sunny Wong Fook Choy Alan Kwan Wai Loen Joanne Khoo Su Nee Tonny Phuay Yong Choon Disclosure applicable to the appointment of Director only Any prior experience as a director of an listed issuer listed on the Exchange? : Not applicable Not applicable Not applicable Not applicable If No, please state if the director has attended or will be attending training on the roles and responsibilities of a director of a listed issuer as prescribed by the Exchange.
-Please provide details of relevant experience and the nominating committee's reasons for not requiring the director to undergo training as prescribed by the Exchange (if applicable)
+Name of Director Alan Kwan Wai Loen Tonny Phuay Yong Choon Disclosure applicable to the appointment Disclosure applicable to the appointment of Director Only Any prior experience as a Director of an issuer listed on the Exchange?
+Not applicable Not applicable If Yes, please provide details of prior experience.
+If No, please state if the Director has attended or will be attending training on the roles and responsibilities of a Director of a listed issuer as prescribed by the Exchange.
+Please provide details of relevant experience and the nominating committee's reasons for not requiring the Director to undergo training as prescribed by the Exchange (if applicable)

 When a Director has multiple Board representations, the NC also considers whether or not the Director is able to and has adequately carried out his/her duties as a Director of the Company, taking into consideration the Director's number of listed company Board representations and other principal commitments.
+In support of their candidature for directorship or re-election, Directors are to provide the NC with details of their other commitments and an indication of the time involved.